Jobcheruyot/TANZANIAWATERWELL_P3_Cheruyot/README.md

-# TANZANIAWATERWELL_P3_Cheruyot
-#OVERVIEW
+**OVERVIEW**

 This project applies machine learning techniques to predict system functionality based on historical data.
 Multiple models were tested, with Random Forest achieving the highest accuracy (72.72%).
 The analysis aims to support data-driven decision-making for resource allocation, maintenance planning, and operational efficiency.

-#FEATURES
+**FEATURES**

-Data preprocessing, including encoding categorical variables and feature scaling
+1. Data preprocessing, including encoding categorical variables and feature scaling

-Implementation of multiple classification models (Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors)
+2. Implementation of multiple classification models (Logistic Regression, Decision Tree, Random Forest, K-Nearest Neighbors)

-Performance evaluation using accuracy, classification reports, and confusion matrices
+3. Performance evaluation using accuracy, classification reports, and confusion matrices

-Hyperparameter tuning to improve model performance
+4. Hyperparameter tuning to improve model performance

-#PROCESS
+**PROCESS**

 Load Data: Ensure the dataset is properly formatted and uploaded.